Gibson SG Tribute Review e1672344950463

 Vintage deluxe tuners

 The SG Standard has two-tone controls and a three-way toggle switch.
 It also has a Tune-o-Matic bridge.
 Also, it features chrome vintage deluxe tuners and usually comes with a gig bag.
-Compared to the SG Tribute, the SG Standard has a solid mahogany body and a rosewood fingerboard.
+The SG Standard has a solid mahogany body and a rosewood fingerboard compared to the SG Tribute.
 Both guitars have graph tech nut systems.

 Vintage deluxe tuners - Deluxe Yellow Key Tuner Set